EricCSheppard/GoAway/README.md

 ## Overview
 ---
 Go away is a travel itinerary planning app.
 It is designed to help with all the planning and logistics that go into planning a vacation!
 From where to go, to where to stay, to the local weather, you can plan your whole trip day by day.
-Aftwards you can leave notes about what you like and what you didn't, and also post photos of your public trips for other users to see!
+The app will automatically update the weather forecast and provide links to maps for loding and flight tracking.
+It also serves as a place to save photos of your trips!

 ## Technologies used
 ---